 The Future of the Corporation programme was launched in 2017 and concluded its main phase of activity in 2021.
 Its extensive research and engagement helped to reframe the role of business in society, with new thinking and evidence to elaborate on why purpose is crucial to business success and how policy and practice should support business to be more purposeful.
 It continues to support focused initiatives applying these findings.

 Business is a global force contributing to the development and prosperity of our society.
 But is the corporation adequately equipped and structured to deal with the challenges of our future?
 How can it make our society better, and more prosperous for everyone?
-The Future of the Corporation programme is engaging a range of business, government, policy, civil society and academic stakeholders to examine a range of the most challenging questions facing business.
+The Future of the Corporation programme engaged a range of business, government, policy, civil society and academic stakeholders to examine some of the most challenging questions facing business.

 What is the Future of the Corporation?

 Corporations were originally established with clear public purposes.
 It is only over the last half century that corporate purpose has come to be equated solely with profit.
 This has been damaging for corporations’ role in society, trust in business and the impact that business has had on the environment, inequality and social cohesion.
 In addition, globalisation and technological advances are exacerbating problems of regulatory lag.